• About

 Servings 16

-This easy and simple homemade yogurt is made with whole milk, two cups of starter yogurt, and a stovetop pot.
+This easy and simple Lebanese homemade yogurt (laban) is made with whole milk, two cups of starter yogurt, and a stovetop pot.
+It's the first step in making labneh.

 Ingredients